Chapter 11 : Chapter Eleven - Avrille

 “Thank you so much for everything you do!
-My rooms are always so well cleaned,” I said, hoping this was the sort of thing one said to a house-elf.
-This was my first real meeting with one since we didn’t have a house-elf at home, and I never saw one at either of my schools.
+My rooms are always so well taken care of,” I said, hoping this was the sort of thing one said to a house-elf.
+This was my first real meeting with one since we didn’t have any house-elves in our family, and I never saw one at either of my schools.

 “Mistress Asphodel is too kind with her words!”
 Pinky declared.
 “Pinky is honoured to serve!”